Skip to footer content

 $vbLabelText $csharpLabel

-The configuration settings are crucial for Azure deployment.
-LinuxAndDockerDependenciesAutoConfig ensures all Chrome dependencies are properly configured, while disabling GPU mode prevents rendering issues in serverless environments.
-Setting the deployment directory to /tmp provides write access in the restricted Azure Functions environment.
+The configuration settings ensure Azure deployment success.
+LinuxAndDockerDependenciesAutoConfig configures Chrome dependencies properly, while disabling GPU mode prevents serverless rendering issues.
+Setting deployment directory to /tmp provides write access in restricted Azure Functions environments.
+For custom licensing configurations, see our licensing guide.
+Understanding rendering options helps improve PDF output quality.

 Example Output PDF File